-Now the old 2.2-litre TDCi turbodiesel engine that powers the Transit Custom (and the larger Transit) has been replaced by an all-new, state-of-the-art 2.0-litre TDCi turbodiesel badged EcoBlue.
+Now the old 2.2-litre TDCi turbodiesel engine that powers the Transit Custom (and the larger Transit) has been replaced by an all-new 2.0-litre TDCi turbodiesel badged EcoBlue.

 Designed to comply with the latest, more stringent Euro 6 emissions regulations, you might expect the new 'downsized' engine to have strangled performance and dulled responses.

 But in fact it brings increased power, 20% more torque at 1,250rpm for improved driveability, and promises 13 percent better fuel economy to reduce your running costs.
 On top of which it’s also less noisy.

 We’ve put the most powerful 170hp EcoBlue engine to the test in a Trend specification long-wheelbase Custom with the standard roof height.